evmcnb/COVID-Graph-Plotter/README.md

   <code>cumDeaths28DaysByDeathDateRate</code> Rate of cumulative deaths within 28 days of positive test by death date per 100k resident population <br />
 </details>

+### Plotting Graph
 ```
 Title:
 ```
 This will be the title of the graph shown so name it something useful!

-After this a graph will be shown of the output.
+After this click the plot button

 ## Dependancies
 A list of dependancies and installation commands: